Purgatory (band)

 Purgatory is an Indonesian heavy metal band from Jakarta, formed in 1991.
-The band started out originally as a death metal group heavily influenced by Obituary but switched to a nu metal sound reminiscent of bands like Nothingface and Mudvayne by the time they began writing the second album.
-Purgatory also began wearing outfits and masks around this time.
+The band started out as a death metal group influenced by Obituary, but switched to a nu-metal sound reminiscent of Nothingface and Mudvayne by the time they began writing the second album.
+Purgatory wore outfits and masks around this time.

 History

-Purgatory was formed by Hendrie (bass/vocals), Lutfie (guitar), AL (drums), and Arief (guitars) as a death metal band.
-In the beginning, they formed this band without any serious intent.
-There is no exact date of their formation, but it's confirmed to have been about 1991.
-They used to always sang the songs of Obituary and Sepultura.
-The name purgatory itself was inspired from a horror movie namely A Nightmare on Elm Street.
-There was a scene in the movie that displays the arrow that bear the word 'PURGATORY'.
-This later inspired L.T.F. and his little brother Al to use the name 'PURGATORY' as the name of their band.
+Hendrie (bass/vocals), Lutfie (guitar), AL (drums), and Arief (guitars) formed Purgatory as a death metal band in 1991.
+They covered Obituary and Sepulturasongs.
+The name was inspired by a scene in A Nightmare on Elm Street where the word "PURGATORY" appears.